idea-fasoc/datasheet-scrubber/README.md

 # FASoC Datasheet-Scrubber

 The FASoC Datasheet Scrubber is a utility that scrubs through large sets of PDF datasheets/documents in order to extract key circuit information.
 The information gathered is used to build a database of commercial off-the-shelf (COTS) IP that can be used to build larger SoC in the FASoC design.
 More information [here](https://fasoc.engin.umich.edu/datasheet-scrubber).
-You can do Datasheet Scrubbing by running `Datasheet_Scrubbing.py`, which you can input a datasheet and observe the extracted specs and pins.

 ### Setup instructions

 1. Ensure your machine has the correct python version and all of the python modules required to run through the FASoC flow.
-    - Requirements: Python 3.6/3.7 (packages getopt, math, numpy, os, re, shutil, subprocess, sys, smtplib, datetime, logging, matplotlib).
+    - Requirements: Python 3.6/3.7 (packages pandas, scipy, matplot, matplotlib, pdfminer.six, pypdf2, request, lxml, tabula-py, sklearn, regex, keras, tensorflow, pdf2image, pillow, pytesseract, numpy, opencv-python, gensim, nltk).
 Python versions below 3.6 are not supported.

 1. Ensure you have ssh keys setup for github.
 Instructions for generating and adding ssh keys can be found [here](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 1. Clone the FASoC repository
     ```bash
     git clone git@github.com:idea-fasoc/datasheet-scrubber.git
     ```

 # Database